Which Of The Following Statements About Drive Theory Is Incorrect

 5. Concluding Synthesis

-As research continues to illuminate the neural circuitry and genetic underpinnings of drive, the theory will likely evolve—perhaps merging with computational frameworks that model predictive error minimization or with affective neuroscience perspectives that make clear emotional valence.
+As research continues to illuminate the neural circuitry and genetic underpinnings of drive, the theory will likely evolve—perhaps merging with computational frameworks that model predictive error minimization or with affective neuroscience perspectives that underline emotional valence.
 Yet, its core premise will endure: motivation springs from the innate imperative to restore internal balance, and understanding that imperative offers a roadmap to healthier, more purposeful action.

 References (selected)